 In the past, there was no concept of grace period for such H1B holders, who lose jobs.
-They would go out of status upon job termination or layoff…But, in Jan 2017, USCIS introduced new set of rules with grace period provisions to help certain employment based non-immigrants such as H1B holders during layoffs.
-In this article, we will review the official rules details and FAQs on the same, including COVID-19 situation.
+They would go out of status upon job termination or layoff…But, in Jan 2017, USCIS introduced a new set of rules with grace period provisions to help certain employment-based non-immigrants such as H1B holders during layoffs.
+In this article, we will review the details and FAQs of the official rules on the same, including the COVID-19 situation.

 What is H1B Grace Period Rule as per DHS ?